 Did you know we have a castle here in the Twin Cities?
-I told my boys that it was built for the King and Queen of Sweden because it is now the American Swedish Institute.
+And they love having kids at the castle so much that they made a special program just for them.
+I told my boys that it was built for the King and Queen of Sweden but it is now the American Swedish Institute.
 They believe that the royalty comes here to stay when they visit the United States.
 I didn’t take any time to correct that erroneous information because after checking out the outside of the castle, we headed inside and blasted through the castle running around together in search of springtime.

 Built by rich Minnesotan Swan Turnblad at the turn of the 20th century, the imposing mansion at the corner of 26th and Park Avenue takes up 6 lots.
 The building project began in 1903 and was completely finished in 1908.
 The Turnblads lived in their castle from 1908-1929 after which they donated their building to the American Institute for Swedish Art, Literature and Science–now the American Swedish Institute (ASI).